rodrigodg1/python-rpc-tendermint/README.md

-# Python Query RPC - Client
+# Python Query RPC Tendermint - Client
 Query rpc with python code

 * You need to change RPC Server Address in utils.py